 - Can only be merged into another DTID if the merging DTID is associated with the same EUID

 Merges apply to all license orders and all contacts under the merging IDs.
 Merges of customer LWS are available only for CLP, TLP, and FLP programs.
-FLP IDs may only be merged with approval from Adobe’s legal team.
+FLP IDs can only be merged with approval from Adobe’s legal team.

 For the purpose of these pages, "transfer" refers to a change of ownership, and does not mean a change of license management within the same entity or between entities or departments covered by a single agreement.